 “I’m only allowed to do so much,” she adds grinding teeth and flashing pain and anger.
-“There are…rules I’m not supposed to break…or else—I had been warned.
+“There are…rules I’m not supposed to break…or else—I was warned.
 I ignored them.”
 Yes, we know what the or else is: Niky.
-“You cannot simply have a free clinic nowadays or offer women’s health care.
-The raids, the illegality of providing any type of women’s care especially reproductive or fertility including abortion have all been outlawed or strictly regulated.
+“You cannot simply have a free clinic nowadays, or offer women’s health care.
+The raids, the illegality of providing any type of women’s care, especially reproductive or fertility, including abortion, have all been outlawed or strictly regulated.
 With the restrictions on antibiotics and prescription drugs—the deportation squads rounding people up—even Americans—” her voice fades off.
 “We do what we can.”

 “Then there’s this,” I say extending my hands to the specious festooned walls surrounding us.
 I refrain from laughing derisively at the thought of regulation; once upon a time, regulation was a way to protect citizens; now it was a way to control and exploit them.

 “Watch whiteness work,” Ali mumbles gazing around guilelessly.

 “Rich whiteness,” I say louder.